 Both the United States and the European Union allow the use of small amounts of BHT as a food additive.
 There doesn’t seem to be any regulation of its use in fishmeal that I could find.
 Butylated hydroxyanisole, also known as food additive E320, is a newer antioxidant, that has started replacing BHT.

-The National Institute of Health (NIH), states that there is sufficient evidence of carcinogenicity for BHA in animals.
+Several studies concluded that there is sufficient evidence of carcinogenicity for BHA in animals.
 In other words, it is likely to cause cancer.
 For humans, there is not enough data available.

 What’s the issue with synthetic antioxidants?